NinhVDT/Qiskit_textbook1/README.md

 Currently the online modules of this repo are not working and have been commented out.

-However, Chapter 4, 5, 6 are completely offline and run right after installing `requirements.txt`.
+However, Chapters 4, 5, 6 are completely offline and run right after installing `requirements.txt`.